 - Reducing poverty: Through child sponsorship programmes we increase access to education for everyone by providing communities with the means to make their own sustainable living.
 Child sponsorship also helps us build schools and provide books and equipment to impoverished schools.

-On International Day of the Girl, sponsor a girl to go to school
+On International Day of Education, sponsor a girl to go to school

 Girls have the same dreams and hopes as boys.